Geocodio/docs/source/index.html.md

 ...
 "fields": {
   "timezone": {
-    "name": "EST",
+    "name": "America/New_York",
     "utc_offset": -5,
-    "observes_dst": true
+    "observes_dst": true,
+    "abbreviation": "EST",
+    "source": "© OpenStreetMap contributors"
   }
 }
 ...
 ```
 You can retrieve the timezone for an address or coordinate using `timezone` in the `fields` query parameter.

-The field will return the name of the timezone as a three letter abbreviation (see table below), the UTC/GMT offset, and whether the location observes Daylight Saving Time (DST).
-Lookups in countries outside the US will return the timezone name following the ["tz database" format](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
-E.g. `America/Toronto`
+The field will return the standardized name of the timezone as well as an abbreviation (see table below for examples), the UTC/GMT offset, and whether the location observes Daylight Saving Time (DST).

+The standardized name follows the [tzdb](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) format.
+E.g. `America/New_York`.

 Abbreviation | Description
 ------------ | -----------------------------------------------------------